 To resolve this incipient problem, a database was created with names and contact details of all the landowners with whom contact is made while atlasing.
 These people constitute the "Friends of the U3A Stilbaai Bird Group".
 The landowners fall into three broad categories.
-The first consists of those from whom access is required to reach specific habitats on their properties; the second are those from whom access is not required, but who express an interest in the activity; and the third group consists of those who simply want to be aware in advance that atlasers are want to be aware in advance that atlasers are going to be present in their areas.
+The first consists of those from whom access is required to reach specific the third group consists of those who simply want to be aware in advance that atlasers are going to be present in their areas.

-habitats on their properties; the second are Plate 5.
+As landowners are added to the database they receive an email that introduces them to the U3A Stilbaai Bird Group and to the bird atlas project.
+They also receive a map of the pentad in which their property habitats on their properties; the second are Plate 5.
 View from about 10 km east of Riversdale looking northwest towards the Langeberg.
 The those from whom access is not required, but Goukou River is in the middle distance.
 The V in the mountain at centre is where Garcia pass is going who express an interest in the activity; and through the mountain with Sleeping Beauty just to the left of it.